totiffany/totiffany.github.io/_posts/2018-05-03-Happy-1st-Birthday-Hazel!.md

 ---
 ![hazel-birthday-1.jpg]({{site.baseurl}}/img/hazel-birthday-1.jpg)

 I can't believe our little Hazel is 1!
-I know every parent says this, but oh my goodness where did the time go??
+I know every parent says this, but my goodness where did the time go??
 Sometimes I miss that squishy newborn stage, but every month with her brings new joys to our lives.
 Here are a few things I want to remember at this age...

 Hazel is a light everywhere she goes.
 The comment we get the most from strangers is, "She's so smiley!"
 She has an easy, big, contagious smile she shares with everyone.